dqvo13/cmpt225-RHS/README.md

 # cmpt225-RHS
-Rush Hour puzzle solver, made for cmpt225
-In collaboration with Lucas Mah
+Rush Hour puzzle solver, made for cmpt225, in collaboration with Lucas Mah